tradingview/lightweight-charts/docs/timescale.md

 ### setVisibleRange()

-Sets visible range of data.
-Argument is an object with the first and the last time points of a timerange desired.
+Sets visible time range of the chart.
+The argument is an object with the first and last time points of a desired time range.

 ```javascript
 chart.timeScale().setVisibleRange({